 * coding and writing programs using a textual programming language – Python

-Students will then continue by following either a GCSE Computer course or the ECDL (European Computer Driving Licence) course for the remainder of KS4.
+Students will then continue by following the GCSE course for the remainder of KS4.

-Students in year 10 have two lessons a week and will follow either a GCSE in Computing or the ECDL program of study.
+Students in year 10 have two lessons a week and will follow a GCSE in Computing.

 GCSE Computing – this course is split into three areas.